Registering with NIH's eRA Commons

 Find the correct person at your institution who can initiate an eRA Commons account

-- Reach out to your institution’s main research office, grants management office or office of sponsored programs and ask for the correct person to initiate a new NIH eRA Commons account for your particular funding source
+- Reach out to your institution’s main research office, grants management office or office of sponsored programs and ask for the correct person to initiate a new NIH eRA Commons account for your particular funding source.
+Important: if you are NOT affiliated with MSU-Bozeman, Traci Miyakawa is NOT the correct person to contact -- find the person at YOUR institution.

 - For Montana INBRE-funded faculty and students located at